danielmlow/composition/README.md

 - evaluate_sentences.py

-        Include sentences in txt, csv or manually and it will output vectors from the cnn model to the /evaluated_sentences directory (expandible to other models).
+        Include sentences in txt, csv or manually in ./evaluated_sentence/ directory and and it will output vectors from the cnn model to the ./evaluated_sentences/model_name_date_time/ directory (need to adjust code for other types of models).

 - plot_outputs.py